stkenny/stkenny.github.io/_posts/2015-10-13-bookshelf.markdown

 ![The page-turner]({{ site.url }}/assets/flipbook.png)

-The bookshelf was then added.
-This was done by following this blog post, [http://www.hmp.is.it/making-a-fancy-book-using-html5-canvases/].
-It makes use of CSS and JavaScript to create the bookshelf.
-Clicking on a book should bring you to the flipbook page.
+For no reason other than I thought it might look nice I started looking at how to add a bookshelf to hold the 'books'.
+Initially I found a JavaScript example, but then saw this blog post, <http://www.hmp.is.it/making-a-fancy-book-using-html5-canvases/>.
+It makes use of CSS, HTML5 and JavaScript.
+By integrating this with the Rails app I could have the book on the shelf link to the flipbook page.

 ![The bookshelf]({{ site.url }}/assets/shelf.png)

-The final stage was to try out [Heroku][heroku], to deploy the app as a demo.
-You should be able to access it at [https://dry-savannah-3204.herokuapp.com/books].
+The final stage was to try out [Heroku][heroku] to deploy the app as a demo.
+You should be able to access it at <https://dry-savannah-3204.herokuapp.com/books>.
+I'm using the free service, so it might not always be available.

 Obviously this isn't the cleanest solution, and it could do with a lot of tweaking, but as an exercise in the Rails pipeline it was quite useful.